harrisonmchow/language-app-backend/README.md

 ## Start backend
 `npm start`

+# Testing the backend
+For testing, we do not want to overload the API since we have a quota for Google API calls.
+Hence, we should only test a small amount of translations when testing, e.g. 3
+To do this, uncomment the code in the `translate` function to break after 3 api calls.

 ## Now you can start sending requests to it via the frontend or Postman.
 Check out this page for the available routes: https://www.notion.so/Backend-Routes-dca508dd939a480ca574559cfc62043c?pvs=4